-- 1. Issue advance notice of meetings and agenda, as well as to keep the minutes of all meetings of the stockholders of the Company and of the Board of Directors. - 2.
-Keep custody of the Stock Certificate Book, Stock and Transfer Book, the Corporate Seal, and other records, papers and documents of the Company. - 3.
-Prepare ballots for the annual election of directors, and keep a complete and up-to-date roll of the stockholders and their addresses. - 4.
-Submit to the Securities and Exchange Commission at the end of the Company's fiscal year an annual certification on the attendance of the directors during the Board meetings. - 5.
-Ensure that Board procedures are being followed and the applicable rules and regulations are complied with. - 6.
-Attend all Board meetings. - 7.
+- 1. Issue advance notice of meetings and agenda and reminders on the submission of materials at least eight (8) business days prior to the meeting as well as to keep the minutes of all meetings of the stockholders of the Company and of the Board of Directors. - 2.
+Provide to all directors the available materials related to the agenda items at least five (5) business days in advance of the scheduled board or committee meeting.
+Provide ready and reasonable access to information that directors may need for the deliberation of issues related to the meeting agenda. - 3.
+Keep custody of the Stock Certificate Book, Stock and Transfer Book, the Corporate Seal, and other records, papers and documents of the Company.

+- 4. Prepare ballots for the annual election of directors, and keep a complete and up-to-date roll of the stockholders and their addresses. - 5.
+Submit to the Securities and Exchange Commission at the end of the Company's fiscal year an annual certification on the attendance of the directors during the Board meetings. - 6.
+Ensure that Board procedures are being followed and the applicable rules and regulations are complied with. - 7.
+Attend all Board meetings. - 8.
 Work fairly and objectively with the Board, Management, stockholders and other stakeholders.